How to Become a Screenwriter

-This is where many people get hung up.
-Once they start writing, they get stuck at a certain point and simply stop trying.
+It is where many people get hung up.
+Once they start writing, they get stuck at a certain point and stop trying.

 Some excuses might include a hiccup in the storyline, dialogue that isn’t working, or characters aren't likable.
 All of these are valid issues, but none of them mean you should ever stop the writing process.
 As a screenwriter, you quickly will find that rewriting is about 80 percent of the job, if not more.
 The trick here is to avoid rewriting the same scene over and over without ever moving toward completion.